USS Biscayne: Honors and awards

 The Secretary of the Navy has awarded the U.S.S.
 Biscayne the Navy Unit Commendation for meritorious service in action against enemy aircraft, shore batteries, surface forces and mines in both the European and Pacific Theaters of Operation.

 Post-World War II

 Biscayne departed the Philippines on 8 September 1945 to support the occupation of Korea.
 She remained on occupation duty in Korean and Chinese waters until 30 October 1945, when she left for the United States.

 Biscayne arrived at San Diego, California, on 21 December 1945 and at Portland, Maine, on 7 January 1946.
-She then moved to the United States Naval Academy at Annapolis, Maryland, for use as quarters for the academys aviation instruction staff.
+She then moved to the United States Naval Academy at Annapolis, Maryland, for use as quarters for the academy's aviation instruction staff.

 Decommissioning

 Biscayne was decommissioned on 29 June 1946.